keremoktar/keremoktar.github.io/docs/intuition.md

 ### Why does anything follow from Falsehood?

-You may have seen the following truth table for the conditional operator:
+You may have seen the following truth table for the conditional operator '->':

 |   A   |   B   | A -> B |
 |:-----:|:-----:|:------:|